CSCfi/shibboleth-idp-authn-shibsp/README.md

 In order to serialize the Shibboleth attributes and/or headers, the following serializers need to be added into _shibboleth.PrincipalSerializers_ list in _opt/shibboleth-idp/conf/global.xml_:

-* _fi.mpass.shibboleth.authn.principal.impl.ShibAttributePrincipalSerializer_ for attributes
+* _fi.csc.shibboleth.authn.principal.impl.ShibAttributePrincipalSerializer_ for attributes
-* _fi.mpass.shibboleth.authn.principal.impl.ShibHeaderPrincipalSerializer_ for headers
+* _fi.csc.shibboleth.authn.principal.impl.ShibHeaderPrincipalSerializer_ for headers

 The example below enables serialization of both attributes and headers.
 The other serializers are the same ones that are defined in the _/opt/shibboleth-idp/system/conf/general-authn-system.xml_ (see bean _shibboleth.DefaultPrincipalSerializers_).